-31. SPECIAL ABILITIES PHASE
+25. SPECIAL ABILITIES PHASE

-- 31.1 Each player that is capable may now resolves any Special Abilities (conversion, annexation, destruction, etc) granted by any Civilization card they own. - 31.2 These abilities are resolved in AST order.
-There is no limit to the amount of Special abilities that can be resolved by any one Player except as described on each Civilization card.
-Each player may resolve these abilities in any order they choose, although they must all be resolved before the next player on the AST chart resolves theirs. - 32.3 A player need not use any special ability they posses. - 32.4 After resolving calamities and using any special abilities, repeat step 26 (check for city support).
+- 25.1 Each player that is capable may now resolves any special abilities (conversion, annexation, destruction, etc) granted by any civilization card they own. - 25.2 These abilities are resolved in A.S.T. order.
+There is no limit to the amount of special abilities that can be resolved by any one player except as described on each civilization card.
+Each player may resolve these abilities in any order they choose, although they must all be resolved before the next player in A.S.T. order resolves theirs. - 25.3 A player need not use any special ability they posses. - 25.4 After resolving calamities and using any special abilities, repeat step 21 (check for city support).

-32. ACQUISITION OF CIVILIZATION CARDS
+26. ACQUISITION OF CIVILIZATION CARDS

-- 32.1 Each player has the option of acquiring one or more civilization cards by turning in commodity cards and treasury tokens and applying credits from previously purchased civilization cards.
-The value of each civilization card is printed in large type at the bottom center of the civilization card. - 32.12 Civilization cards are acquired in A.S.T. order.
+- 26.1 Each player has the option of acquiring one or more civilization cards by turning in commodity cards and treasury tokens and applying credits from previously purchased civilization cards.
+The cost of each civilization card is printed in large type at the bottom center of the civilization card - 26.12 Civilization cards are acquired in A.S.T. order.
 This allows certain players to see that civilization cards other players are acquiring before deciding on their own acquisitions.
-Because there is no limit to the number of each type of civilization card, it often may be possible to waive this rule so that all players acquire civilization cards simultaneously. - 32.2 The purchase cost of civilization cards must be met by a combination of the following:
+Because there is no limit to the number of each type of civilization card, it often may be possible to waive this rule so that all players acquire civilization cards simultaneously. - 26.2 The purchase cost of civilization cards must be met by a combination of the following:

-32.3 Commodity Cards
+26.3 Commodity Cards